What is Tuberculosis (TB) ?

 What to do if you have Tuberculosis?

-4. Get enough food and rest
+Moreover, get enough food and rest to strengthen your immunity.

 How is TB Treated ?